 All dancing Stories

 Who are the Rock Stars of Aging?
 They’re living proof of what’s possible in life.
-This week, we were all treated to two high-profile examples of their zest for life in action.
-See how the 106-year-old who danced her way through the White House and the 90-year-old Dick Van Dyke are inspiring us.
+See how the 106-year-old who danced her way through the White House inspires us.

 In her mid-60s, Greta Pontarelli is one of the most dominating competitors in a serious and legitimate sport you’ve probably never heard of — pole dancing.